blueteamer/blog/content/posts/2023-04-01-new-blog-launched/index.md

 ---
-title: 'Goodbye Wordpress, hello Github Pages & Hugo'
+title: "Goodbye Wordpress, hello Github Pages & Hugo"
-date: 2023-04-02
+date: "2023-04-02"
-image: ''
+description: "Mitigate a known problem when installing kali linux 2022.3 in Hyper-v."
+featured: false
 draft: false
+toc: true
+# menu: main
+usePageBundles: true
+categories: ["unrelated stuff"]
-tags:
+tags: ["hugo", "github"]
-- Hugo
-- Github

 ---

 For several years I have been using Wordpress for my blog.
 This year I wanted to get rid of it and try something new: Github with Hugo.